-A "Declaration for Ukraine" should be issued by Ukraine's NATO and EU partners (joined by other like-minded democracies - the West) to reaffirm their collective commitment to the restoration of full Ukrainian sovereignty within its internationally-recognised borders backed by some form of security guarantees to deter renewed Russian aggression and ensure Ukraine's long-term future.
+A "Declaration for Ukraine" should be issued by Ukraine's NATO and EU partners (joined by other like-minded democracies - the West) to reaffirm their collective commitment to the restoration of full Ukrainian sovereignty within its internationally-recognised borders backed by mutual security commitments to deter renewed Russian aggression and ensure Ukraine's long-term future.

-The Declaration would explicitly state that unless serious peace negotiations are commenced forthwith, the West will release to Ukraine additional capabilities that have thus far been withheld and make clear that Russia's threat of possible use of nuclear weapons will not deter them.
+The Declaration would explicitly state that unless there is a cessation of aggression, the West will release to Ukraine additional capabilities that have thus far been withheld and make clear that Russia's threat of possible use of nuclear weapons will not deter them.

 The Declaration would reaffirm the critical importance of EU and NATO support for a secure, sovereign, and independent Ukraine.
-A public addendum to the Declaration, signed jointly by EU Member-States and NATO nations together with other coalition partners, will confirm the commitment to restore Ukraine's pre-2014 borders in exchange for a full withdrawal of Russian forces and cessation of hostilities.
+The Declaration, signed jointly by EU Member-States and NATO nations together with other coalition partners, will confirm the commitment to restore Ukraine's pre-2014 borders in exchange for a full withdrawal of Russian forces and cessation of hostilities.

-The Declaration will also state that the West will seek to isolate Russia within international organizations; remove Russia completely from the SWIFT financial messaging system; impose a full trade and financial embargo on Russia; and use seized Russian financial assets for Ukrainian reconstruction.
+The West must also seek to isolate Russia within international organizations; remove Russia completely from the SWIFT financial messaging system; impose a full trade and financial embargo on Russia; and use seized Russian financial assets for Ukrainian reconstruction.
 The Declaration will state unequivocally that the door remains open for Ukraine's eventual NATO membership, although any such membership will be linked to the outcomes of extensive security sector reform.
-In the near term, NATO will assist Ukraine improve the resilience of its armed forces and help deter any further aggression.
-Particular efforts will be made to further strengthen the Enhanced Opportunities Partnership Programme, launched at the NATO Wales

-Summit in 2014.
-Work will also commence on an accelerated and tailored Membership Action Plan (MAP) for Ukraine.
+In the near term, NATO will assist Ukraine improve the resilience of its armed forces and help deter any further aggression, building on Ukraine's work with NATO under the Enhanced Opportunities Partnership (EOP) programme and its Annual National Programme (ANP).
+Work will also commence on an accelerated and tailored Ukraine Membership Action Plan (UMAP).